sbirch/hold/README.md

 Typically you might use `hold` once the function you plan to cache has been substantially written.
-Loading cached data speeds up development of code which depends on earlier results (like matplotlib commands on the results of a long-running simulation.)
+Loading cached data speeds up development of code which depends on earlier results (for example matplotlib charts on the results of a long-running simulation.)

 Older versions remain on disk &mdash; it can be useful to be able to load two seperate